A World of Keflings: Development, release, and marketing

 A World of Keflings was released for Xbox Live Arcade on December 22, 2010, for the Windows 8 Game Store on March 13, 2013, and for the Wii U on November 13, 2014.
-It is described by its developers as "much more than a sequel," and was designed with a more diverse environment and a heavier story focus.
+It is described by its developers as "much more than a sequel", and was designed with a more diverse environment and a heavier story focus.
 The game was released as part of Microsoft's Games for the Holidays promotion, along with ilomilo and Raskulls.
-It also became part of the Avatar Famestar program.
+It also became part of the Avatar Famestar program from Microsoft Studios.

-Three downloadable expansion packs were released for the Xbox Live version, known as The Curse of the Zombiesaurus, It Came from Outer Space, and Sugar, Spice, and Not So Nice, each following a different plot taking place after the main game.
-These expansions were included along with the Wii U release.
+Three downloadable expansion packs were released for the Xbox Live version, known as "It Came from Outer Space" on October 25, 2011, "Sugar, Spice, and Not So Nice" on October 9th, 2012, and "The Curse of the Zombiesaurus" on October 16th, 2012, each following a different plot taking place after the main game.
+On January 16, 2012 there was a vote on the "PlayXBLA" website that allowed fans to choose the next theme of DLC.
+The options were between Graveyard, Candy, or Pirate.
+The vote also held a raffle style contest for prizes such as, being turned into a "Kefling" in the game, t-shirts, plushies, and game codes.
+The developers encouraged fans to vote every day to earn another chance for the prizes.
+The result of the fan contest led to the creation of the "Sugar, Spice, and Not So Nice" DLC while the graveyard theme was seemingly also used for "The Curse of the Zombiesaurus" due to their similar themes and close release dates to the "Sugar, Spice, And Not So Nice" DLC.
+All three expansions were included along with the Wii U release.

+"The Curse of the Zombiesaurus" was rereleased for the Steam version of the game on October 24, 2025, alongside "4 new giants" in a free update.

+A World of Keflings Soundtrack was released to Steam on October 24, 2025.
+It contains 10 tracks total coming from the base game and all 3 DLC.

 Reception

 A World of Keflings received generally favorable reviews for the Xbox 360 version, earning 77/100, and mixed or average reviews for the Wii U version, scoring 70/100 on review aggregator Metacritic Levi Buchanan of IGN gave the game an 8.0 out of 10, praising its humor and pacing, though pointing out the difficulty of working in crowded areas.

 According to Gamasutra, the game was a top seller for the first half of 2011, and sold over 224,000 copies by the end of the year.
 It sold 1,800,000 copies worldwide as of 2018.